-- buffer (TypedArray | ArrayBuffer) The archive as an ArrayBuffer or TypedArray. - format (string) The format of the archive.
-Should be one of the formats recognized by shutil.unpack\archive.
+- buffer (ArrayBuffer | TypedArray) The archive as an ArrayBuffer or TypedArray. - format (string) The format of the archive.
+Should be one of the formats recognized by shutil.unpack\archive().
 By default the options are 'bztar', 'gztar', 'tar', 'zip', and 'wheel'.
 Several synonyms are accepted for each format, e.g., for 'gztar' any of '.gztar', '.tar.gz', '.tgz', 'tar.gz' or 'tgz' are considered to be synonyms. - options.extractDir (string) The directory to unpack the archive into.
 Defaults to the working directory.

-pyodide.unregisterJsModule(name)
+static pyodide.unregisterJsModule(name)

-Unregisters a JavaScript module with given name that has been previously registered with pyodide. registerJsModule() or register\js\module().
+Unregisters a JavaScript module with given name that has been previously registered with pyodide. registerJsModule() or $register_js_module()$ .
 If a JavaScript module with that name does not already exist, will throw an error.
 Note that if the module has already been imported, this won't have much effect unless you also delete the imported module from sys.modules.
-This calls the pyodide\py API unregister\js\module().
+This calls $unregister_js_module()$ .